tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Let's take a look at a couple of macro examples on the social human scale and examine the serious questions it raises about the way we understand it.

-### Ayahuasca
+### Yagé

-One of the more fascinating details about *ayahuasca*, a ritual psychoactive drink from the Amazon, is how it is made and how it was discovered in the first place.
-The main active ingredient of ayahuasca is N, N-Dimethyltryptamine (DMT).
+This ritual psychoactive drink from the Amazon is also known as *ayahuasca*, *uni*, *nixi pãe*, *caapi*, *camarampi*, and many other names as well.
+One of the more fascinating details about yagé is how it is made and how it was discovered in the first place.
+The main active ingredient of yagé is N, N-Dimethyltryptamine (DMT).
 DMT is a powerful hallucinogenic drug that exists in plants (and the human brain) yet has no effect on humans when taken orally because of the enzyme *monoamine oxidase* (MAO) in our blood that prevents it from passing the blood/brain barrier, which is a semipermeable membrane that separates the blood from the cerebrospinal fluid and which blocks many cells, particles, and large molecules, from entering the brain.
 This is a very good thing, as there is a lot of stuff floating around in our blood that can really mess with the brain.

 In order for the DMT to get to the brain, it has to pass through the blood/brain barrier, and for that to happen there must be something that stops the MAOs from doing their job.
 That thing is called a *MAO Inhibitor* (MAOI).
 MAOIs are commonly used in pharmaceuticals to help with ailments such as depression and Parkinson's disease (which, according to Stanford University, are the same two things that tango dancing also helps).

 Modern science has known about both of these drugs for a little over 100 years.
 Indigenous Amazonian shamans have known about them for about 5,000 years.
 Somehow, in a manner beyond the ability of modern Western man to comprehend, these shamans managed to discover that the bark of one particular vine, from over 40,000 species of plants, contained a lot of DMT.
 They also, somehow, knew that an MAOI was needed, which they found in another of those 40,000 species.
 Traditional anthropologists would have you believe they discovered this by trial and error, but with just a little thought, it is clear how ridiculous that theory is.

-Of the 1,600,000,000 possible pairing combinations of Amazonian plants, only one produces basis of ayahuasca (it’s actually far more complicated to make ayahuasca that just mixing these two plants), and even then, only when a certain part of the plants are used.
+Of the 1,600,000,000 possible pairing combinations of Amazonian plants, only one produces the basis of yagé (it’s actually far more complicated to make yagé than just mixing these two plants), and even then, only when a certain part of the plants are used.
 In addition, these 1,600,000,000 possibilities do not consider the variables of proportion or the specifics of preparation.
 For that many trial-and-error tests, even if every man, woman, and child in all of South America partook in the finding, preparing, and experimenting, it would take over 2,000 years, which then raises the question of record-keeping as to what was already tested.
 The fact that modern science expects any semi-intelligent person to believe its trial-and-error theory is laughable, but also pretty frightening that so many scientists *do* believe this.

 ### Curare